-UberEats business model has given inspired budding entrepreneurs and has led to a large number of on demand startups in the food delivery vertical.
+UberEats business model has given inspiration to the budding entrepreneurs and has led to a large number of on demand startups in the food delivery vertical.
 And hence, many traditional value chains in the food industry stand disrupted.

 The company made its foray into food delivery in August, 2014 with the launch of the Uber Fresh service in Santa Monica, California.
 In 2015, the platform was renamed to Uber Eats and is now available in 71 cities across 24 countries.
 According to a report, Uber Eats’ monthly unique user numbers are indeed growing at a rapid rate: in August 2017, its 5.3 million monthly unique users represented a 530% increase since last September.

 Uber Eats plays dual roles- it’s an aggregator as well as a delivery agent.
 On one hand, it builds on the traditional model for food delivery, offering access to multiple restaurants through a single online ordering app.
 On the other, it has it’s own logistics network too, providing delivery for restaurants that don’t have their own drivers.
 UberEats’ was released as a standalone application from the customer application for booking Uber rides.
 Tailored restaurant recommendations, advanced search filters, customizable delivery details, and the ability to track your order in the app are some features they’ve introduced.